-As a nation we are lucky to have such a range of food choices to meet our individual preferences.
-We have fantastic evidence based advice available to ensure we are meeting our nutritional requirements.
-This comes in the form of Public Health England’s (PHE) Eatwell Guide which supports us in making healthy choices when shopping, preparing meals or eating out.
+Here in the UK, we have fantastic evidence based advice and resources to support us to eat well and meet our nutritional requirements.
+This comes in the form of Public Health England’s (PHE) Eatwell Guide, which aims to help us to make healthy choices when shopping, preparing meals or eating out.

-To achieve a balance we should include a variety of foods from the four main food groups.
-The Eat Well Guide tells us we don’t need to achieve this balance with every meal, but try to get the balance right over a day, or even a week while choose options low in fat, salt and sugar as much as possible.
+To achieve a good balance, we should include a variety of foods from the four main food groups.
+The Eat Well Guide tells us we don’t need to achieve this balance at every meal, but should try to get the balance right over the course of each day and across the week.

 What is a vegetarian diet?

-The vegetarian diet does not include eating meat, fish and poultry.
+A vegetarian diet does not typically include eating meat, fish and poultry.
 However, there are different types of vegetarian diets.

 The most common types include: